Day 25 (Acacia day 22) – Kafue River Gorge

 Day 26 (Acacia day 23) - Lusaka

 We got up and broke camp so that we could do a 2 hour village walk.
 We followed our local guide around the way to a set of huts on the hill.
 We talked with a local fisherman about his family, his life and the struggle and pleasure of living in the Kafue River Gorge.
 Their elections are coming up soon, so there was a fair amount of unsatisfied discussion of what the government does and doesn’t do for the native populations, especially those that are isolated.
-After a bit we returned to the camp and loaded the boat.
+After a bit we returned to the camp and loaded the bo

 Day 26 (Acacia day 23) - Lusaka